philnash/jekyll-gzip/README.md

 `Jekyll::Gzip` does just that.
 Add the gem to your Jekyll application and when you build your site it will generate gzip files for all text based files (HTML, CSS, JavaScript, etc).

+## Want even more compression?

+Zlib's gzipping capabilities don't quite squeeze all the compression out of our files that we could want.
+If you want a slower but better compression algorithm, check out [Jekyll::Zopfli](https://github.com/philnash/jekyll-zopfli).

 ## Installation

 Add this line to your application's Gemfile: